proll/asentpreence-template/README.md

-## Программные зависимости
+## Dependencies
 - nodejs+npm
 - imagemagick

-## Зависимости js модулей nodejs
+## Install
-В папке с проектом сделать npm install
+npm install

-## Инструменты
+## Tools
-Рекомендуется использовать LiveReload он умеет компилировать less по сохварению
+Highly recomended using of LiveReload or other tool compiling LESS